 There are plenty of dates and locations available across the US and Canada, it looks like at least two sessions per month in each country, plus dates available in Australia less frequently.

-There are online course options as well, but not for the professional staging certification program.
-The online courses range from “Certified Relocation & Transition Specialist” so you can earn the CRTS certification (the what? hmm), “Pricing Your Products and Services for a Premium Market”, “Mastering the Art of Difficult Conversations with Sellers”, and “Staging for Millennials”.
+The online classes range from “Certified Relocation & Transition Specialist” so you can earn the CRTS certification, “Pricing Your Products and Services for a Premium Market”, “Mastering the Art of Difficult Conversations with Sellers”, and “Staging for Millennials”.
 These online courses range in price from about $25-50 as of this writing.

-As noted above, certification is available only through the in-person program.
-They strongly recommend that you get certified since it would be akin to trying to be a real estate agent without a license.
+As noted above, CSP certification is available only through the in-person program.
+They strongly recommend that you get certified since it would be akin to trying to be a real estate agent without a license (according to their site).
 Um, no, that’s not how that works.
 That would actually be illegal.
 You can most definitely be a home stager without a certification!

 They also have different versions of a home study certification for about $1000 or $1500.
 You get to watch the full 5-day class sessions on eight DVDs.

-It says they have been in the home staging training business since 2007, but I only remember seeing them starting in around 2012 or so.
+It says they have been in the training business since 2007, but I only remember seeing them starting in around 2012 or so.